khaare/EEE3088F_PROJECT_POWER_MODULE/README.md

 These branches were separated because we worked on different parts of the design, focusing on different requirements and specifications.

-The final design schematic and PCB are under the Main PCB folder, and the folder submitted for production is the Submission #1 folder
+The final design schematic and PCB are under the Main PCB folder, and the folder submitted for manufacturing is the Submission #1 folder